 - Avoid using soap on your nipples.
 Soap will wash away your breasts’ natural lubricants.

 - Some women get mastitis, a serious bacterial infection which causes painful swelling of the breasts, and sometimes fever.
 If you have these symptoms, see your doctor.
 Mastitis is treated with antibiotics.
-You can continue to breastfeeding during treatment.
+It is advised to keep breastfeeding during treatment.

 When should I express breast milk?

 If your breasts are engorged (large, sore, and feeling extremely full), your newborn may have difficulty latching on.
-Express some milk by gently massaging or pushing on your breast with your hand or a breast pump.
+Express some milk by gently massaging or pushing on your breast with your hand.
 This may help your baby latch on.